Reframing the Healthcare Trend of Functional Lab Testing with a Functional Medicine Nutritionist

 When we embrace the art of looking at clues and patterns in data, as opposed to the latest fad, we reframe the importance of truly looking at trends.

 P.S.
-I did mention a caveat up above… When you see something out of Pathological range on a lab report, be sure to ask your client (with curiosity, not anxiety), if they’ve spoken to their ordering physician about that number or numbers.
+I did mention a caveat up above… When you see something out of pathological range on a lab report, be sure to ask your client (with curiosity, not anxiety), if they’ve spoken to their ordering physician about that number or numbers.
 If they have not, this is a good time to encourage them to ask for some clarity from their doctor.
 While it may be nothing – just a fluke or something the doc isn’t concerned about – it’s always a good idea to be partnering with a practitioner who is able to diagnose and keep an eye on those values from their unique lens.
-Your reminder to advocate for that communication between doctor and patients sets you up as a true guide.
+Your reminder to advocate for that communication between doctor and patients sets you up as a true guide and therapeutic partner.

-Learn More about Understanding Labs with Full Body Systems
+Learn more about understanding labs with Full Body Systems

 For deeper insight into helping serve your clients’ and patients’ needs, along with tools to help you navigate the process of reading, and assessing lab results, be sure to visit the Full Body Systems program course page, or schedule a convenient time to speak with an Admissions Advisor.